 Blink XT2 Sync Module firmware prior to 2.13.11 allows remote attackers to execute arbitrary commands on the device due to improperly sanitized input when the device retrieves updates scripts from the internet.

-D-Link G416 flupl self Command Injection Remote Code Execution Vulnerability.
+D-Link G416 flupl pythonapp Command Injection Remote Code Execution Vulnerability.
 This vulnerability allows network-adjacent attackers to execute arbitrary code on affected installations of D-Link G416 wireless routers.
 Authentication is not required to exploit this vulnerability.
 The specific flaw exists within the HTTP service listening on TCP port 80.
 The issue results from the lack of proper validation of a user-supplied string before using it to execute a system call.
 An attacker can leverage this vulnerability to execute code in the context of root.
-Was ZDI-CAN-21294.
+Was ZDI-CAN-21297.

-This vulnerability allows network-adjacent attackers to execute arbitrary commands on affected installations of D-Link DIR-2150 4.0.1 routers.
+D-Link G416 awsfile rm Command Injection Remote Code Execution Vulnerability.
+This vulnerability allows network-adjacent attackers to execute arbitrary code on affected installations of D-Link G416 routers.
 Authentication is not required to exploit this vulnerability.
-The specific flaw exists within the xupnpd service, which listens on TCP port 4044 by default.
+The specific flaw exists within the HTTP service listening on TCP port 80.
 The issue results from the lack of proper validation of a user-supplied string before using it to execute a system call.
-An attacker can leverage this vulnerability to execute code in the context of the service account.
-Was ZDI-CAN-15905.
+An attacker can leverage this vulnerability to execute code in the context of root.
+Was ZDI-CAN-21811.

 An unauthenticated remote code execution vulnerability was reported in some Motorola-branded Binatone Hubble Cameras that could allow an attacker on the same network unauthorized access to the device.